Chhena: Character

 The consistency of the finished cheese product has been shown to differ depending on the method utilised to create the cheese.
-Levels of milk fats under 4% create 'hard and rubbery' Chhena, whilst levels over 5% result in greasy properties in the products created from it.
-Buffalo milk in the production process of chhena on average tends to create a larger amount of the cheese product compared to cows milk.
+Levels of milk fats under 4% create 'hard and rubbery' chhena, whilst levels over 5% result in greasy properties in the products created from it.
+Buffalo milk in the production process of chhena on average tends to create a larger amount of the cheese product compared to cow's milk.
 However, if it is not mixed with cow's milk the result is often 'hard, chewy, rubbery', with an 'uneven texture'.
-It is also possible to produce Chhena with soy milk, with favourable results achieved in a blend with 75% cows milk added.
+It is also possible to produce chhena with soy milk, with favourable results achieved in a blend with 75% cow's milk added.
 Milk composition and milking season also have a significant impact on the quality of the chhena produced.

 Chhena typically has a texture like 'whipped cream cheese', and varies from smooth, pasty to crumbly.
 Chhena is composed of fat, protein, vitamins A and D, and is low in sugar.
-Chhena produced from cows milk is 'light yellow in colour, has a moist surface, soft body and smooth texture', while Chhena produced from buffalo milk in comparison is 'whitish in colour'.
+Chhena produced from cows milk is 'light yellow in colour, has a moist surface, soft body and smooth texture', while chhena produced from buffalo milk in comparison is 'whitish in colour'.
 Chhena made from these milk sources has a 'sweetish, mildly acidic taste'.
 Production in higher temperatures results in a cheese that is grainy and hard, while lower temperatures produce a product which is sticky, and dries slowly.
 Chhena typically is bland in taste and has an easily malleable texture.
-Experiments have been conducted to try to utilise Chhena in the manufacturing of other products, including a spread consisting of finely processed chhena, butter and salt.
+Experiments have been conducted to try to utilise chhena in the manufacturing of other products, including a spread consisting of finely processed chhena, butter and salt.